amateurtools/Plucks/README.md

     in an attempt for better tuning in the high notes, an interpolated delay line is used to try and achieve this as well as the possibility for fine tuning +- 100 cents.

+    Tuning
+    +/- 100 cents fine-tuning and .TUN file support

-    Randomized Stereo
+    Stereo Mode
     Stereo mode randomizes the impulse for left and right, giving a lively, wide character. additional Stereo method: stereo microtune.

     Gate mode
-    Gate preserves a familiar method from the original.
+    Gate preserves a familiar method from the original, but with adjustable release.

+    Smart Decay
+    improves on the retro vintage original from early 2000 with smooth tapering decays and no abrupt cutoffs, while keeping good track of voice count.

 Installation

-    Requires Juce 8.
-Projucer may help.
+    Requires Juce 8+, Projucer may help.

 Technical Notes